FPGA 3D Graphics Engine

 Results

 The reference OpenGL implementation achieves an average frame-time of 10ms when rendering the Utah Teapot on an i7 6700HQ.
 The ARM A9 on the DE1 achieves an average frame-time of 280ms (running under Linux).
+The FPGA GPU took 882us to render the same image.

 The VGA Subsystem also uses a more limited 16bit colour scheme compared to OpenGL.